 Theoretical paper

-To enter the Diploma semester, students starting the two-year Master's program are required to write a paper worth 5 ECTS in theoretical fields (historical-humanistic and technical-scientific).
-Students and lecturers are required to be familiar with the Guidelines (please see the attached documents), keeping in mind that the paper is an individual work (it cannot be done in pairs or groups).
+In order to be admitted to the Diploma semester, students starting the two-year Master's programme are required to write a paper worth 5 ECTS in theoretical fields (historical-humanistic and technical-scientific).
+Students and lecturers are required to be familiar with the Guidelines (please see the attached documents).
+Please be aware that this paper must be done alone and not in pairs or groups.

-The paper must be a scientific text of a minimum of 30 000 characters (excluding spaces).
-The supervisors will assess the papers of the students enrolled in the Master's course with a mark between 1 and 10 (where 6 is the minimum passing grade).
+The paper must be a scientific text with a minimum of 30 000 characters (excluding spaces).
+The supervisors will later assess them and you will be given a mark between 1 and 10 (where 6 is the minimum passing grade).

 Enrolment